lf-/gankra.github.io/blah/rust-layouts-and-abis/index.md

 The most fundamental property of a type is its *size*: how many bytes it occupies in memory.
 Knowing only the size of a type, it's possible to perform pointer offsets into arrays of that type and to copy values between pointers of that type.
 The stride of elements in an array is always equal to their size.
 Values of that type can also be loaded from or stored in registers, though registers generally aren't part of the semantic model of Rust.

-In Rust, unlike C(++), types may have a size of 0 (a zero-sized type, or ZST).
+In Rust, unlike C/C++, types may have a size of 0 (a zero-sized type, or ZST).
 This generally just means that it doesn't actually exist in memory, and therefore reads/writes of its values are no-ops.

 A type's size may be a dynamic property of its values, as is the case for types like `[T]` and `Trait`.
 Such types don't implement the assumed-to-be-implemented `Sized` trait.
 Generic functions which wish to work with such a type must opt-in with `<T: ?Sized>`.